LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Provides users with access to materialized views that present the most recent data according to the designated timestamp, by source system and designated identifier.
 - Only processors can store data in the realtime store

-The idea is to lay foundations to maximize query and ingestion performance.
+The idea is to lay foundations to maximize query and ingestion performance via the desiganted timestamps and identifiers.

-If you continue reading you will notice that we are more strict here than with the historical store.
-This is to ensure performance of the realtime store which is more critical than for a historical store.

 ## Discussion of streaming pipeline